GridGain-Demos/compute_job_demo/README.md

 To build this project simply check out the project, navigate
 into the project directory and execute "mvn clean package"

+## GridGain Environment
+This program is written to execute against GridGain Ultimate Edition version 8.9.0

 ## Arguments
 The program supports either no arguments or
 three defined arguments described as follows: